 may include central nervous system problems, family history of the condition, or certain

 rare genetic syndromes.
 In many cases, no cause can be found for the disorder.
 There

 known as central precocious puberty.
 This is the most common type of precocious

 puberty.
 Most girls and half of boys with precocious puberty have this type.
 The

 puberty is started by early secretion of hormones called gonadotropins.
-Gonadotropins
+These include

-include luteinizing hormone (LH) and follicle stimulation hormone (FSH).
-In girls,
+luteinizing hormone and follicle stimulation hormone.
+In girls, precocious puberty

-precocious puberty may be caused by the early maturity of the hypothalamus, pituitary
+may be caused by the early maturity of the hypothalamus, pituitary glands, and

 Gonadotropin-independent.
 This is a

 form of precocious puberty that is not started by the early release of gonadotropins.